 Companies that focus on wellbeing and track happiness scores did experience a major setback when the pandemic first hit and their scores over the whole year were significantly 6% lower than the previous year.
 However, the YouGov data shows they have fared much better than the general population of white-collar workers whose scores were on average 16% lower over the whole year.

-We estimate that this suppression of employee wellbeing across the whole working population has resulted in a loss of productivity of approx. £3,000 ($5,000) per employee.
+We estimate that this suppression of employee wellbeing across the whole working population resulted in a loss of productivity of approximately £3,000 ($5,000) per employee.
 For a 200-person organization (roughly the average size of a business in the UK & USA), this represents a loss of over £600,000 ($1m) per year.

 The group of wellbeing-focused businesses were not totally immune to the pandemic, but our estimate puts their lost productivity at £1,200 ($2,000) per employee over the year.
 In other words, businesses could have saved further losses of £1,800 ($3,000) per employee.